marlow75/retropic/README.md

 * dithering – Atkinson dithering, colors of the original picture are replaced by retro machine palette
 * replace brightest - replaces brightest color with dimmed yellow

-* 320x200 - use 4 colors on whole screen.
+* 320x200 - uses 4 colors on whole screen.
-* 160x200 - use 16 colors on whole screen, average or brightest color are choosen when shrinking 320->160.
+* 160x200 - uses 16 colors on whole screen, average or brightest color are choosen when shrinking 320->160.

 Palette is result of Kohonen pixel classification.
 Exports to Advanced Art Studio with standalone palette file.
 All files generated with AMSDOS headers.